ironhack-labs/lab-javascript-chronometer/readme.md

 ## Tests, tests, tests!

 As you know by now, most of our labs are supported by tests.
-In the `tests/chronometer.spec.js` file you can find the tests you need to pass to finish this exercise successfully.
+In the `tests/chronometer.spec.js` file, you can find the tests you need to pass to finish this exercise successfully.
 You know the process, go ahead and open the `SpecRunner.html` file to see all the tests, and start writing your code on the `javascript/chronometer.js` file.

 ## Instructions